Jaymon/Socket/README.md

 ## Run the demo

-To get it working, you just need to start the server in one shell, and then run the client in another server
+To get it working, you just need to start the server in one shell, and then run the client in another shell

-### 1 - Start the server
+### 1 - Start the server (shell 1)

     php server.php

-### 2 - Send the server a message using the client
+### 2 - Send the server a message using the client (shell 2)

     php client.php "I am sending a message"

+Shell 1 (the server) should've printed `I am sending a message`.

 Basically, the Socket server takes a callback and listens for input, when it gets input it will then run that callback on the input and return it.
 Take a look at the `client.php` and